mistrk7/librarians-balance/README.md

   <h5> mending... = 52 EMERALDS </h5>
 - The '**number of enchantments**' works by counting all the vanilla enchantments present.
 That number is then multiplied by the best enchantment's price to get the final price.
 Sadly **custom enchantments** do not count.
 This is a limitation with the datapack.
 - If it's above 64, then it gets divided by 9 rounded to the lowest denominator, and converted into Emerald Blocks.
 Discounts get removed.
+- If a price can't be placed the book is invalidated and classed as 'too complex'

 ## Treasure Enchantments & Sealed Books